Henry Blair Farms.

-EMCC’s youth and seniors can learn about and assist with growing a variety of vegetables and herbs during the growing season at the Henry Blair Farm & Garden.
-Located at our intergenerational Leadership & Legacy Campus, the HBFG consists of 16 raised garden beds, a three-season hoophouse, indoor hydroponic system, composting system, and a one-acre urban farm.
-Produce goes home with program participants or to our food pantry for distribution.
+At Henry Blair Farm & Garden, EMCC youth and seniors can learn about and participate in growing a variety of vegetables and herbs throughout the growing season.
+Located on our intergenerational Leadership & Legacy Campus, the farm features 16 raised garden beds, a three-season hoophouse, an indoor hydroponic system, a composting system, and a one-acre urban farm.
+Fresh produce is either taken home by program participants or distributed through our food pantry.

-We are pleased to partner with Soul Food Project and be part of their great work in urban agriculture and youth-led workforce development in Martindale Brightwood in 2024.
-They’ll be helping us bring the Henry Blair Farm into full capacity while teaching teens about all aspects of specialty vegetable production in an urban setting.
+In 2024, we are excited to partner with Soul Food Project, supporting their work in urban agriculture and youth-led workforce development in Martindale-Brightwood.
+Together, we are expanding Henry Blair Farm’s capacity while teaching teens the full spectrum of specialty vegetable production in an urban setting.

-Got a green thumb?
-Want to support better access to fresh, healthy food on Indy’s east side?
-Contact Farm Manager “Coach” Mike: mhunt@ednamartincc.org to learn more about opportunities to volunteer.
+Interested in gardening or helping improve access to fresh, healthy food on Indy’s east side?
+Contact Farm Manager “Coach” Mike at mhunt@ednamartincc.org to learn about volunteer opportunities.

 Who was Henry Blair?